Connect with others who understand.

 How To Prepare for Chemo

 Find out ahead of time which chemotherapy drugs you will be receiving and research possible side effects so you know how to prepare.
-For example, you could buy a wig if you are at risk of hair loss.
+For example, if you’re at risk of hair loss, you could buy a wig or use a cold cap to prevent hair loss.

 Some members of MyBCTeam prepared in this way.
 “I cut my hair into a short do before starting chemo and had it donated,” commented one person.
 “I ordered a wig at the same time.”

 If you are of childbearing age, you may want to talk to your doctor about whether it’s safe to use birth control.
-If your breast cancer is hormone receptor-positive, you should not take birth control options that contain hormones.
+If your breast cancer is hormone receptor-positive, you shouldn’t take birth control options that contain hormones.

 Consider Cutting Back on Obligations

-You will also want to make any necessary arrangements for work, school, or other responsibilities.
+You’ll also want to make necessary arrangements for work, school, or other responsibilities.
 You may need to spend a lot of time in the clinic receiving treatments, and you may feel extra tired for a couple of days after chemotherapy.
 However, many people continue going to work during their treatments.

 One member wrote, “I planned on working through chemotherapy, but it did a number on me.
 Of course, maybe age has something to do with it too.
 I was 68 when diagnosed.”
 Another chimed in with how working helped them manage their treatments: “For me, working was good.
 It was normalizing and a great distraction.”